 You’ll use the dial marked in CFH (cubic feet/hour) to adjust and monitor gas flow.
 The second dial displays the gas cylinder pressure in pounds per square inch (PSI).
 This shows the remaining gas volume.

 Lincoln’s regulator also works with less expensive 100% C02 gas.
-C02 tanks have a different fitting than Argon but a simple adapter solves that.
-Hobart (Miller) doesn’t approve use of 100% C02 gas with their regulator.
+C02 tanks have a different fitting than Argon, but a simple adapter solves that.
+Hobart (Miller) doesn’t approve the use of 100% C02 gas with their regulator.

 Both welders include 10-foot MIG guns and work cables.
 The guns are comfortable to use and a quality covering makes the cables easy to handle.